SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![BPA Image](img/BPA-1.jpg)

-## Step 1 – Configure the required components for a Rest Delivery Point on the broker
+## Configure the required components for a Rest Delivery Point on the broker

 Navigate to the main console and go to the cluster manager.
 From there, select the broker where you will be configuring your Rest Delivery Point.